-The British Society of Gastroenterology is an organisation focused on the promotion of gastroenterology within the United Kingdom.
+The British Society of Gastroenterology is an organisation focused on the promotion of gastroenterology and hepatology within the United Kingdom.
 It has over three thousand members drawn from the ranks of physicians, surgeons, pathologists, radiologists, scientists, nurses, dietitians, and others interested in the field.
 Founded in 1937 it has grown from a club to be a major force in British medicine, with representation within the British Royal Colleges and consequently the Department of Health and Government.
 Internationally it is represented at World and European level.
 The BSG is a registered charity.

 The BSG runs an annual scientific meeting at which many hundred original papers are presented to audiences approaching 2600 professionals.
 It is also intimately involved in all aspects of training of British gastroenterology and to original research in the field.
-Research is supported indirectly through promotion of high standards and offering platforms for scientific presentation and publication, and directly through substantial financial contributions to the Society's affiliated charity, Core (formerly the Digestive Disorders Foundation).
+Research is supported indirectly through the promotion of high standards and offering platforms for scientific presentation and publication, and directly through substantial financial contributions to the Society's affiliated charity, Core (formerly the Digestive Disorders Foundation).

 The BSG co-owns three journals.
-Gut is Europe's highest ranked gastroenterology journal, by citation-related impact factor, and the Society's oldest title.
+Gut is Europe's highest-ranked gastroenterology journal, by citation-related impact factor, and the Society's oldest title.
 Frontline Gastroenterology focuses on clinical aspects of Gastroenterology.
-The newest addition to the portfolio is the open access journal BMJ Open Gastroenterology.
+The newest addition to the portfolio is the open-access journal BMJ Open Gastroenterology.
 The Society regularly produces guidelines on aspects of contemporary practice.